Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 Load Analysis: What Marina Structures Must Withstand

-Marina structures face multiple simultaneous load types including wind, waves, current, mooring tension, berthing impact, pedestrian use, and in cold climates, ice.
-These forces rarely act in isolation.
-Accurate structural design requires modeling combined load cases, not treating each force independently.
+Marina structures are exposed to multiple simultaneous load types wind, waves, current, mooring tension, berthing impact, pedestrian use, and in cold climates, ice that rarely act in isolation.
+Accurate structural design requires modeling these combined load cases, not treating each force independently.

 Understanding the load environment is foundational to evaluating any marina investment.
 The following load types govern structural sizing in typical commercial marina design: